 5. Are your children fascinated by alligators and crocodiles?
 Head over to Gatorland!
 In addition to alligators and crocodiles they also have a petting zoo, nature walk, a splash park, a variety of shows, and so much more.
 Gatorland is a safe way to get up close and personal safely with creatures that would very much like to eat you!

-6. Who hasn’t heard of the beloved whale Shamu?
-In the past few years Sea World has upped their game-besides fascinating shows they have also added rides that are geared towards little ones, as well as thrill rides for older kids and adults .
+6. In the past few years, Sea World has upped their game.
+Besides fascinating shows they have also added rides that are geared towards little ones, as well as thrill rides for older kids and adults.
 Sea World also has two sister parks: Discovery Cove and Aquatica.
 Do you have children like my daughter Julia-begging to swim with Dolphins then you definitely want to check out Discovery Cove if they are 6 or older.
 Want to spend a day in a fun water park with rides and animals throughout the park?
 Head over to Aquatica.

 7. Downtown Disney is a a shopping, dining, entertainment mecca.
 From movie theaters to Planet Hollywood to a 50,000 square foot Disney merchandise store, there is so much to see and do it can be overwhelming.
 Once Upon A Toy is a fantasy toy store for children and adults.
 Between the toys and decorations your children may never want to leave.
 If you like bowling, you will love bowling in the Happiest Place on Earth: Splitsville Luxury Lanes.
 Want to sit back and relax?
 Catch a movie in the AMC Dine-In Theatre.
 You reserve your seats, and then get to sit back.
 A waiter will bring you everything from popcorn to steak!

 8. Legoland is located in Tampa-about an hour’s drive from Disney World.
-Legoland is fantasy world created built completely out of Legos.
-Rides, shows, and in the spring through early fall, a water park too!
+It’s fantasy world created built completely out of Legos; rides, shows, and in the spring through early fall, a water park, too!

-10. Children are fascinated with space and the moon.
-About 40 minutes from Disney World you can visit NASA which means you will see rockets, launch pads, meet astronauts, and get a chance to see what it is like to train in a spaceflight simulator.
+10. About 40 minutes from Disney World, you can visit NASA and see rockets, launch pads, meet astronauts, and get a chance to see what it is like to train in a spaceflight simulator.
 It is definitely a unique experience.
 There is a space themed food court to grab a bite to eat, but if your children are really into space travel they might want to have Lunch with an Astronaut.
 You will enjoy a delicious meal, a short talk by an astronaut, and get a chance to take a photo with the astronaut.
 You may not get a chance to actually go to the moon, but your children will be over the moon by the whole experience of the Kennedy Space Center.